 Currently, the Company does not have a source of revenue and is dependent on equity financings to fund its activities.
-The Company had positive working capital and cash balances at March 31st, 2015 and the Company endeavors to manage the cash position prudently through ongoing monitoring of current and future cash and working capital balances relative to planned activities.
-The available capital may not be sufficient to fund the Company's planned activities through 2015.
+The Company had negative working capital and positive cash balances at June 30th, 2015 and the Company endeavors to manage the cash position prudently through ongoing monitoring of current and future cash and working capital balances relative to planned activities.
+The Company will need further financing to meet all of its contractual and statutory property payments and exploration commitments for the current year.